 The Centre for the Study of World Christianity offers supervised research degrees at the Masters and PhD levels.
 For more information, please see the University website.

 The Centre attracts a diverse body of students from many different countries and religious traditions.
-Our students come from Cameroon, China, India, Iran, South Korea, Nigeria, the Philippines, the USA, and, of course, the UK.
+Our students come from Cameroon, China, Ghana, India, Iran, South Korea, the Netherlands, Nigeria, the Philippines, the USA, and, of course, the UK.

 Current PhD Students